-The BCER's mandate to regulate oil and gas activities in B.C. is provided through the Energy Resource Activities Act (ERAA).
+The BCER's mandate to regulate energy activities in B.C. is provided through the Energy Resource Activities Act (ERAA).
 It is part of a comprehensive regulatory framework governing energy resource operations and the assessment of compliance within that framework is a critical element in fulfilling the BCER's mandate.